script-fu/funky/content/hub/fundamentals/folder/Data Structures/vectors.md

 ## Introduction

 In Scheme, a vector is another fundamental data structure used to group values.
 Unlike lists, vectors are fixed-size, indexed collections of elements, providing faster random access and updates.
 Each element in a vector can be of any type, including another vector.
+Vectors are represented using # followed by parentheses. `#(1 2 3)`

 While vectors and lists may appear similar, they serve different purposes in Scheme programming: